 Can I choose the fertility clinic for publicly funded treatment?

-No, you are allocated to a clinic and are not able to choose or transfer clinics once allocated.
+You will be allocated to a clinic and will not be able to choose or transfer clinics once allocated.

-What is the total waiting list from start to finish?
+What is the total waiting time from start to finish?

 It fluctuates depending on the number of people eligible for treatment.
-NRFS ensures that wait times are similar between clinics – typically it can be a minimum two year wait, but we suggest you check the Repromed public funding page for the current wait time, click HERE.
+NRFS ensures that wait times are similar between clinics.
+It can typically be a two-year wait minimum, but we suggest you check the Repromed public funding page for the current wait time, see here.

 What treatments are covered by public funding?